herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 npm run build
 {% endhighlight %}

-This will create /build folder with your app.
+This will create a /build folder with your app.

 10. It's time to show your app to the world!
 The fastest way to deploy is to use <http://surge.sh> free option.
 Install it first:
 {% highlight bash %}